By Harold Pollack

 Like the Daily Beast’s Michael Tomasky, I’m dismayed that Mr. Romney chose a different course.
 Anyone who’s sat in those hospital waiting rooms should know better.

-Harold Pollack is Helen Ross Professor of Social Service Administration at the University of Chicago.
+Harold Pollack is Helen Ross Professor of Social Service Administration, and Faculty Chair of the Center for Health Administration Studies at the University of Chicago.
 He has written about health policy for the Washington Post, New York Times, New Republic, The Huffington Post and many other publications.
-Previously, he wrote Critics use reform as new excuse to attack Medicaid and Supreme Court has the power, but not the social authority, to kill health reform for the Health Insurance Resource Center.
 His essay, “Lessons from an Emergency Room Nightmare,” was selected for The Best American Medical Writing, 2009.